SeqWare/seqware/seqware-distribution/docs/site-prototype/content/docs/8-query-engine.md

 We can start by getting your development environment setup with the appropriate prerequisites.
 The [Installing with a Local VM](/docs/2-installation/) guide will give you access to a VM which has these setup correctly.
 However, if you wish to set this up yourself and you have git and mvn installed:

 1. You will want to go to the [SeqWare Github repository](https://github.com/SeqWare/seqware) and run the command <code>git clone git@github.com:SeqWare/seqware.git seqware_github</code>
 2. You will also need to setup Hadoop and HBase if it is not already setup.
-We highly recommend [Cloudea's CDH packages](https://ccp.cloudera.com/display/CDH4DOC/CDH4+Quick+Start+Guide) since they are tested for package incompatibilities between Hadoop projects (which are still common).
+We highly recommend [Cloudera's CDH packages](https://ccp.cloudera.com/display/CDH4DOC/CDH4+Quick+Start+Guide) since they are tested for package incompatibilities between Hadoop projects (which are still common).
 It is also worth double-checking the web interface for HBase which is usually at [http://localhost:60010/master-status](http://localhost:60010/master-status).

 For both the VM and a local development environment, continue here: